DAF Software in Canada: What Are Your Options?

 The Landscape Is Smaller Than You Think

-The Canadian DAF technology market is immature.
-That's not a criticism — it's just the reality of a sector that has grown from $5.4 billion in assets in 2019 to $16.6 billion by 2024 without the infrastructure investment to match.
-Most DAF providers in Canada are solving technology problems with tools that were never designed for them.
+The Canadian DAF technology market is still early.
+That's not a criticism -- it's just the reality of a sector that has grown from $5.4 billion in assets in 2019 to $16.6 billion by 2024 without a proportional wave of purpose-built technology to support it.
+There are fewer off-the-shelf options than most DAF providers expect when they start looking.

 There are essentially three approaches Canadian DAFs are taking right now.